Best Guide to Visit Sandesha museum, the Museum of Communication in Bangalore (2024)

 Are you visiting Bangalore for the first time?
 Then start with my travel guide to Bangalore.

-Opened recently in 2019, the museum has six rooms and each room with a name presents itself with a series of communications.
+Opened recently in 2019, the museum has six rooms, and each room has a name and presents itself with a series of communications.

-- First room is called Sandesh and has a display of envelopes and stamps that go back to 1701.
-The stamps are based on three themes, Mysore Anche (1701 to 1889), Birth of Nation (1857 to 1947) and Indian Culture.
+- The first room is called Sandesh and has a display of envelopes and stamps that go back to 1701.
+The stamps are based on three themes: Mysore Anche (1701 to 1889), Birth of Nation (1857 to 1947) and Indian Culture.

 - Second room is called Samparka and has various communication instruments such as typewriters, Adding and Listing (AL) machine, telephones and others.
 It also has bags and uniforms.
 It also has questions regarding the Meghadoot Award, that recognised high performing postal employees.
 There is also an original letter written by Subhas Chandra Bose.